AxtMueller/Windows-Batch-Deployment/binaries/README.md

 # Introduction
 Binary files of Windows Batch Deployment.
+[Click here to download the entire package.](https://github.com/AxtMueller/Windows-Batch-Deployment/archive/master.zip)
 ### How to use?
 1. Open InstallClient.bat.txt (in CLIENT directory) with a text editor.
 2. Replace 127.0.0.1:9999 with your server IP or domain name.
 If you don't, the server will be localhost.